whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 For example, Tubman brought a pistol, not only to protect herself from slavecatchers and their dogs, but also to keep the group together.
 The way was so difficult that men would sometimes give up, their feet sore and bleeding, claiming they could not take another step.
 They would say they were ready to die, or if their strength returned, go back to their old home.
 In order to protect the whole group from the torture and endless oppression they would face if they were caught, Tubman would point her revolver at the head of the exhausted man and say, "Dead niggers tell no tales; you go on or die!"
 Thus she ensured nobody betrayed the group, even accidentally, and made it possible for everyone to escape safely.[xxx-harriet moses of her people]

 As they escaped together, everyone needed to fully meet their potential and do their very best.
 Everything mattered, and Tubman held them to the highest standards as an act of love.
 By setting firm boundaries, she helped the men find their strength.
-Can you imagine pointing a gun at someone whose life you were risking your own life to save, and telling them to find their composure, or you'd have to kill them to protect the group?

 A story from the Zapatistas shows how every moment matters, even in moments of joyful calm.
-Your energy ripples out into the world continuously, and just as your presence can lift others' spirits, any emotional disconnection, carelessness, or unawareness can likewise affect other people and diminish the energy around you.
+Your energy ripples out into the world continuously, and just as your presence can lift others' spirits, any emotional disconnection, carelessness, or unawareness can likewise affect other people and diminish people's energy around you.
 Okhi Forest and her young daughter visited the Zapatistas, and her daughter once dropped a broom on the ground without thinking about it.
 A Zapatista woman gently encouraged Forest's daughter, "Don't drop the broom carelessly like that, you can really affect a lot of people!"[xxx-original instructions|return ancient council]

 It's not that every moment becomes "serious" or stressful; it's simply an attitude that the world is alive, and every moment is a gift not to be missed or taken for granted.
-Whether or not you give your deepest love matters, and the world and people around you expect nothing less.
+When you give your deepest love you inspire others to give theirs, and when you hold back, this affects other people too.

 Your love could light up the world, but it's hard to keep giving alone.
 And it's hard to give if you don't feel very grateful.

 When you cultivate deep relationships with other people and nonhumans, where each person is grateful for the other's gifts, something magical happens.
-It becomes unthinkable to give less than your deepest love, as that's simply what people expect of each other in deep relationships.
+It becomes unthinkable to give less than your fullest love, as that's simply what people expect of each other in deep relationships.
 And of course, it's satisfying to give your love to people who are grateful for it.

 But how to form such deeply trusting, reciprocal relationships, where people share their gifts generously, and feel grateful for the gifts they receive?

 All the revolutionary activities in this book are meant to help you generate exactly these kinds of relationships.
-When you practice deep awareness and question your assumptions, you will begin to really see other people for who they are, and who doesn't like being deeply seen by a caring person?
+When you practice keen awareness and question your assumptions, you will begin to really see other people for who they are, and who doesn't like being deeply seen by a caring person?

-When you practice standing for what's right and supporting others who take a stand, you'll show a courage that inspires deep trust in others -- and who doesn't want to trust their friends?
+When you practice standing for what's right and supporting others who take a stand, you'll show a courage that inspires trust in others -- and who doesn't want to trust their friends?

 When you practice giving first and without expecting anything in return, that innocent generosity will inspire the same in others, who will know they can give to you and trust that over time you'll give back too.

 When you practice noticing the gifts of the nonhumans and develop mutual relationships with them, you'll make more nonhuman friends than you ever imagined.

-When you can cultivate deep relationships with people and nonhumans, they will give life a deep meaning all on their own.
+When you can cultivate deep relationships with people and nonhumans, they will give life a meaning all on their own.
 Your sacred gifts always matter, but you'll feel more energy to give your gifts when there are grateful people and nonhumans to receive them.

-A person has spiritual strength if they give their deepest love in each moment without holding back, and if they stand for what's right for themselves and others.
+A person has spiritual strength if they give their love fully in each moment without holding back, and if they stand for what's right for themselves and others.
 If you really commit to cultivating a practical aware gratitude, walking the most meaningful path, and living in reciprocity, you'll find that spiritual strength that seems so elusive in unhealthy nations.

 ### You Are a Messiah